dukecld/QuantumWell/README.md

 # QuantumWell

 Python-based time-independent Schrodinger equation solver using PyQt5 to specify and view a variety of quantum wells, including wells with multiple barriers.
 The user specifies well parameters or accepts default values.
 No knowledge of python is necessary.
 Grinnell College students have used this project since 2016 in their modern physics courses.
-It was last tested with anaconda python 3.6/7/8, October 2020, for Windows 7 and 10, macOS Catalina, and Linux.
+It was last tested with anaconda python 3.8, September 2022, for Windows 10, macOS 12.5.1, and Linux.

 ## Getting Started
 This package uses python3 and a variety of python modules.
 If you are new to python, it's easiest to install a python platform such as the widely used [anaconda individual edition](https://www.anaconda.com/products/individual).
 We are currently using anaconda with python 3.8 installed with the anaconda  graphical installer using these [installation instructions](https://docs.anaconda.com/anaconda/install/).

 ### Prerequisites
 * macOS, Windows 7/10, or Linux operating system
-* python > 3.5, DO NOT USE PYTHON 2.x
+* python >= 3.8, DO NOT USE PYTHON 2.x
 * python modules numpy, scipy, pyqt (version 5), matplotlib, and their prerequisites; all are included in the anaconda platform.

 Unless you use additional python platforms, I recommend that users take the anaconda install defaults while paying particular attention to these two options:

 1. Select *Install for me only* rather than selecting *Install for all users* to avoid needing admin privileges.
-2. For installs on Windows, select *Add Anaconda3 to my path environmental variable* even though the installer recommends not using this option.
-Otherwise, you will have path issues when using the QuantumWell startup scripts.
+2. For installs on Windows, install Anaconda in the default location to avoid potential startup complications later.
+I also recommend that, given the opportunity by the installer, you select *Add Anaconda3 to my path environmental variable* even though the installer recommends not using this option.
+Otherwise, you may have path issues when using the QuantumWell startup scripts.

 ### Installing and Opening the main GUI